 There are opportunities in sport through the Tuesday MISA sport competition, as well as Diocesan sport program that leads to state and national pathways.
-The school participates in selected other competitions within the local area and the Marist schools sport competitions to provide a wide variety of opportunities for our students to participate.
+The College participates in selected other competitions within the local area and the Marist schools sport competitions to provide a wide variety of opportunities for our students to participate.

-Creative and Performing Arts provide opportunities for participation in the school Musical each year as a performer or as a support person in set design, lighting etc. Music tuition is offered through an instrumental program and in lunchtimes in the music rooms.
-The school Choir supports the liturgical life of the school.
+Creative and Performing Arts provide opportunities for participation in the College Musical each year as a performer or as a support person in set design, lighting etc. Music tuition is offered through an instrumental program and in lunchtimes in the music rooms.
+The College Choir supports the liturgical life of the College.
 There is a diverse calendar for student involvement.

 John Therry has a 1 to 1 program to support student learning.
 Students in 7-9 use chrome books or windows devices and students in Year 10-12 can bring a device of choice to support their learning which in many cases will continue to be the chrome books.

 Parent involvement is encouraged at John Therry to support each child to achieve their potential.
 Information nights and Parent teacher nights are some our most important evenings where we hope to meet all of our parents.
-We also have parent forums as part of our P&F where we seek parent voice on the direction of different aspects of school life.
+We also have parent forums as part of our P&F where we seek parent voice on the direction of different aspects of College life.

 Friday Mass at the parish church of Our Lady Help of Christians each week provides students and staff to join with the local parish.
-The parish links are implicit and explicit between the school and the parish priest, the parish community, the OLHC Parish Primary School and John Therry Catholic College in the understanding of their proximity but also in their authentic and genuine relationships.
+The parish links are implicit and explicit between the College and the parish priest, the parish community, the OLHC Parish Primary School and John Therry Catholic College in the understanding of their proximity but also in their authentic and genuine relationships.